 - regularly spend time doing things they are good at and enjoy

-Parents and schools can work together to help a child or youth cope with troubling symptoms.
+Parents and school professionals can work together to help a child or youth cope with ADHD.
 Here are some changes that may help:

-Tips for healthy living activities that may help children cope with ADHD include:
+Tips for healthy living that may help children cope with ADHD include:

 - good sleep habits: